 After I planned my outdoor tobogganing party, I spent several hours meticulously designing and individually coloring each of the party invites.
 Then, sadly, I had to cancel my party because the temperature outside was -50 degrees Celsius that day.
 Yes, you read that right MINUS 50!
 That made for one pretty depressed kid.

-📋 No Bake Birthday Cake (Cake Batter) Cheesecake
+📋 No Bake Birthday Cake Cheesecake Recipe

 - 1 -7 gram package of unflavored gelatin crystals

-- 1/2 cup water divided into 2
+- ½ cup water divided into 2

 - 2 - 8 oz packages of light cream cheese room temperature (softened)